September 1, 2017–June 30, 2018

 Before there was "Moonstruck" or "My Big Fat Greek Wedding", there was MULBERRY STREET!
 Come celebrate Italian-style with The Morello and Baccolini families on New York's Mulberry Street, "Little Italy" in 1939.
 And you don't have to be Italian to enjoy this wonderfully funny Stamford classic.
 The story revolves around an immigrant family, living in a basement apartment on Mulberry Street, Little Italy, New York, and features a son, trying to woo a “Park Avenue” girl, a daughter looking for a husband, a bunch of crazy neighbors and a mother & father trying to hold it all together in their own dysfunctional way!
 Full of laughs and a few poignant moments as well, MULBERRY STREET is great for the whole family.

-TBA (A famous musical) - THE KWESKIN THEATRE
+ANNIE - THE KWESKIN THEATRE

 Mar.
 30 thru Apr.
 28 / Directed by Jeff Bianco